Skip to main content

 Add-Back Therapy Protocols

 To mitigate the adverse effects of prolonged hypoestrogenism, a strategy known as add-back therapy is frequently employed.
 This involves administering low doses of estrogen and/or progesterone alongside the GnRH agonist.
-The goal of is to provide sufficient hormonal support to protect bone health and alleviate menopausal symptoms without reintroducing the cyclical fluctuations that trigger PMDD.
+The goal of add-back therapy is to provide sufficient hormonal support to protect bone health and alleviate menopausal symptoms without reintroducing the cyclical fluctuations that trigger PMDD.

 Add-back protocols are carefully calibrated to achieve a delicate balance.
 The dosage of estrogen and progesterone must be low enough to prevent the return of PMDD symptoms, yet sufficient to maintain physiological well-being.
 This personalized approach recognizes that each individual’s response to hormonal recalibration is unique.